GeogBlog: How a geographer views the world:

 "Geography tells what is where, why, and what of it."
 (Isaiah Bowman)

-What characterises Places ?
-What do they consist of?
-How are they shaped and defined (are they small or large, compact or scattered, isolated, bounded or transitional, etc)?
+What characterises the Places ?
+What kinds of places are they?
+How are they perceived?
+How are they shaped and defined (are they small or large, compact or scattered, isolated, bounded or transitional, uniform or varied, etc)?
 How are they similar to, or different from, other places?

 Where are the Places?
-Absolute location: position (fixed, unique) on the Earth's surface: latitude and longitude, co-ordinates, grid references, bearing and distance etc: eg London: 0 degW 51 1/2 degN.
-Relative location: position vis a vis other places (variable according to need, circumstance or time): eg 'near to ...' , 'north of ...' , 'ten minutes walk from' ... , 'in the country/cont-inent/region of ...' etc. Cf site (fixed) and situation (relative).
+Absolute location: position (fixed, unique) on the Earth's surface: latitude and longitude, co-ordinates, grid references, etc: eg London: 0 degW 51 1/2 degN.
+Relative location: position vis a vis other places (variable according to need, circumstance or time): eg 'near to ...' , 'north of ...' , 'ten minutes walk from' ... , 'in the country/region of ...' etc. Cf site (fixed) and situation (relative).

 Why are they where they are, and like they are?
-Attractions (pull factors) and constraints (push factors) set by site and situation; Their accessibility to and from other places; Their available resources: physical and human, natural (inherent) and acquired; Historical factors: perception of individuals and groups, and decisions made in the past; Chance; (is there such a thing, or are there unknown/unknowable reasons?).
+Attractions (pull factors) and constraints (push factors) set by environment, site and situation; Their accessibility to and from other places; Their available resources: physical and human, natural (inherent) and acquired; Historical factors: perceptions of individuals and groups, past corporate decisions etc; Chance; (is there such a thing, or are there unknown/unknowable reasons?).

-What is the significance of their location?
-How do the people in those places interact with each other, their environment, and with other people and places?
+What is the significance of their location in that Place?
+How do the people there interact with each other, their environment, and with other people and places?
 What have been the effects of those interactions?
-How have the places changed?
-Can (or should?) we plan to manage geographical change?
+How have the places changed over time?
+Why?
+How can (or should?) we plan to manage geographical change?

 How do Geographers find out about Places?
-Through travel, and travellers' tales; by discovery and exploration, journeying and observation; From Atlases and Maps, GPS; from gazetteers, sketches, photographs; From the Internet and Web: images, remote sensing, news media, etc; By library research in archives, books, documents, censuses, etc; Through Fieldwork: data collection in the field (observation and recording, surveying and sketching, measurement, questionnaires etc); Using statistical analysis, hardware and computer modelling, laboratory experiment, etc.
+Through travel, guidebooks and travellers tales, by exploration and discovery, journeying and observation; From Atlases and Maps, and from gazetteers, sketches, photographs; From the Internet and Web: satellite images, remote sensing, Google Earth, news media, Wikipedia, etc; By research in libraries, museums, archives, books, documents, censuses, etc; Through Fieldwork: data collection in the field (observation and recording, surveying and sketching, measurement, questionnaires etc); In the Laboratory: by means of statistical analysis, cartographic analysis, hardware and computer modelling, experiment, etc.

 A Challenge: Where are you, Geographers?